abhinavprakash199/FPGA---Fabric-Design-and-Architecture/README.md

 ![Screenshot (2114)](https://user-images.githubusercontent.com/120498080/208306396-6639e787-08aa-4695-be2d-d27e47f8ec8f.png)

 ## <h1 id="header-1_3"> VIO - Virtual Input/Output </h1>
-- VIO is an IP which comes along with vivado (inbulid into vivado), so when this interface is virtualy connected to our design(counter) the we are able to virtually provide the input (rest) through this VIO and observe the outputs (out and div_clk)
+- VIO is an IP which comes along with vivado (inbulid into vivado), so when this interface is virtualy connected to my design (counter) then I am able to virtually provide the input (rest) through this VIO and observe the outputs (out and div_clk)
-- So this need some changes is the codes : we have create a instance of the VIO
+- So this need some changes is the codes : I have create a instance of the VIO
 1. "reset" will be output from VIO which is given as input to the counter.
 2. "counter_out" and "div_clk" will be an input to VIO which is taken from output of counter
 ### VIO Block Diagram
 ![Screenshot (2125)](https://user-images.githubusercontent.com/120498080/208318452-00b8e63e-20ab-46c9-be3f-61ed70be2bc4.png)
 ### Opening VIO in vivado
 - Fo that go to IP Catalog/VIO
-- In that set  "Input Probes Cout = 2" (because we are having 2 inputs ) and "Output Probes Cout = 1" (because we are having 1 output(rset))
+- In that set  "Input Probes Cout = 2" (because I am having 2 inputs ) and "Output Probes Cout = 1" (because I am having 1 output(rset))
 - In next tab "PROBE_IN Ports" and set "PROBE_IN0 = 1" (because div_clk is a 1 bit signal) and "PROBE_IN1 = 4" (because counter_out is a 1 bit signal)
 - In next tab "PROBE_OUT Ports" and set "PROBE_OUT0 = 1" (because reset is a 1 bit signal
 - Then confirm and generate.